By Larry Velez, CTO and co-founder

 You may want to start the process of understanding your online identity by doing an online search of yourself and see what comes up.
 Is there an old Myspace account with your info still kicking around the Web?
 If so, get rid of it and those other online accounts you no longer use to minimize your digital footprint.
 Each old email, unused online banking account, or social media profile has personal data that exposes you to risk of identity theft.

-On the other hand, there are dozens of accounts with our personal data we want to continue to use, so how do we minimize risk on those accounts?
+On the other hand, there are dozens of accounts with our personal data we want to continue to use, so how do we minimize risk on those accounts and protect our online identities?

 TechRepublic's Dan Patterson and Brandon Vigliarolo go as far as suggesting you enter false birthdates, addresses, or phone numbers when signing up for services that don't really need that data.
 That may work for some people and some online services, but it won’t work for many, so here are a few quick tips to help mitigate the risk of exposing your personal data: